Agentic Engineering / Applied

 02

-Task Packet
+Task packet

-Use "Task Packet" to locate the part of the agentic engineering workflow the video is demonstrating.
+Use "Task packet" to locate the part of the agentic engineering mechanism the video is demonstrating.
 Ask what changes in your real setup if this claim is true.
 Anchor it to 3:27, where the video says: “presets here that you can use.
 Uh or you can easily write your own with your individually tuned preset or just folder structure.
 So that way when AI is working, it can run your boundary violations code and...”

 03

-Turn "Agent Run" into the reusable artifact for this lesson: A task packet that a coding agent could execute without wandering.
+Turn "Context" into the reusable artifact for this lesson: A task packet and review rubric that a coding agent could execute without wandering.
 This is where watching becomes something you can inspect and reuse.

 04